 As any American, student or not, can tell you: College is very expensive these days.
-According to the National Center for Education Statistics (NCES), the average tuition and required fees (so excluding things like room and board) at a four-year not-for-profit private school — the hundreds of private liberal arts colleges, for example, that dot America — was $35,852 as of the 2020-2021 academic year.
+According to the National Center for Education Statistics (NCES), the average tuition and required fees (so excluding things like room and board) at a four-year not-for-profit private school — the hundreds of private liberal arts colleges, for example, that dot America — was $37,222 as of the 2021-2022 academic year.

-The academic year 2020-2021 is the latest data the NCES has.
-We at BrokeScholar wanted to find data that was more recent on the tuition costs, specifically that for the academic year 2022-2023, in order to identify what the most expensive college in the US is.
+The academic year 2021-2022 is the latest data the NCES has.
+We at BrokeScholar wanted to find data that was more recent on the tuition costs, specifically that for the academic year 2023-2024, in order to identify what the most expensive college in the US is.
 We rounded up the data for four-year bachelor's degree-awarding public and private not-for-profit colleges in the US and determined which school was the most expensive college in the US.

 Read on to find out the answer to the question “what is the most expensive college in the US?”.

-The Most Expensive College in the US
+- The Bottom Line on the Most Expensive College in the US

-Looking at more typical four-year bachelor's degrees-awarding colleges, the most expensive college in the US is one you might expect, for instance, because it is an Ivy League school, not to mention, located in New York City.
+Looking at typical four-year bachelor's degrees-awarding colleges, the most expensive college in the US is one you might no expect, though it is a very popular college among high schoolers to search for and apply to.

 We went state to state, examining various tuition costs (and required fees) at hundreds of colleges.
 So, we also found some of the other most expensive colleges in the US.
-For the academic year 2022-2023, the five most expensive colleges in the US include:
+For the academic year 2023-2024, the five most expensive colleges in the US include:

-2022-2023: Tuition and Required Fees
+|Rank||Most Expensive Colleges||2023-2024: Tuition and Required Fees per Year||State|

 Though these tuition costs are among the most expensive in the country, there are more affordable colleges that offer top-notch education too.
 Public colleges, such as big state schools, tend to have much cheaper tuition costs when the student resides in-state versus all other types of colleges.
 And many of these large public universities offer excellent education and state-of-the-art research facilities.
 Fortunately, you can bring down the burden of tuition on your finances even more by applying to and winning college scholarships.
 Even if it doesn’t cover the full cost of tuition, any scholarship amount helps.
 And when you find your perfect school, take advantage of BrokeScholar's database of student discounts and coupons.